Xiphurn/Autonomous-vacuum-cleaner/README.md

 - 3D Printing :

-As we decided to use a stepper motor and a switch button (used to set the angle at 0), we had to create a mecanism to make the sensor press the switch.
+As we decided to use a stepper motor and a push switch (used to set the angle at 0), we had to create a mecanism to make the sensor press the switch.
 For that purpose, we designed two parts with Solidworks and 3D printed them.

 The first part is a support for the Lidar sensor, the support is attached to the stepper motor and supposed to hold the sensor.